British Red Cross

 Tesco has a long history of working with the British Red Cross.
 Since 2007, together with our customers and colleagues in the UK, we have donated over £10 million to support their work.

-From corporate donations, customer in-store emergency collections and colleague fundraising, the money raised has provided vital support for emergencies in the UK, such as the 2019 floods in South Yorkshire, as well as humanitarian work in overseas disasters, including:
+Since the beginning of our partnership, together with our customers and colleagues in the UK, we have donated over £10 million to the British Red Cross.
+This money has provided vital support for emergencies in the UK, such as the 2019 floods in South Yorkshire, as well as humanitarian work in overseas disasters, including:

 - 2019 Cyclone Idai